swimhelenhsu/StaRSFine/Spring2019Report3.md

 ### Experimental Apparatus Design
 #### Trial 1

-The apparatus was designed in OnShape last semester, first including a 3D-printed horizontal filter, and then a **[a]** 4-Inch diameter PVC pipe that would **[would]** become the prototype for StaRS FInE testing of the gravity exclusion method for extraction.
-For more information on this apparatus **[apparatus]**, reference the Fall 2018 Report.
+The apparatus was designed in OnShape last semester, first including a 3D-printed horizontal filter, and then a 4-Inch diameter PVC pipe that would become the prototype for StaRS FInE testing of the gravity exclusion method for extraction.
+For more information on this apparatus, reference the Fall 2018 Report.
 Below are the OnShape part studio, the OnShape drawings, and the photo of the newly fabricated apparatus.
 After assembling the apparatus, it was designed to have outlet holes in the filter and in the prototype that match tubing size for the outlet flow rate.

-**[What is gravity exclusion method?
-This was not explained in the intro]**-*see above*
+-*see above*
 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/ApparatusOnshape.png" width= "500"> </p>
 <p align="center">